 Jennifer Smith is Co-Chair of the firm’s K-12 and Higher Education Practice Groups.
-Jennifer’s practice involves representing education clients on a wide range of issues, including matters related to student rights, athletics, special education, general contract matters, labor and employment law, policy development, TIF counseling, and litigation.
+Jennifer’s practice involves representing education institutions on a wide range of issues.
 She has extensive experience in representing higher education institutions and school districts in civil rights investigations and litigation.
 Jennifer has experience with sensitive internal investigations and audits for higher education institutions and school districts.
 Jennifer has litigation and trial experience before state and federal courts, and numerous administrative agencies.

 Jennifer is a member of the Illinois Council of School Attorneys and the National School Board Association Council of School Attorneys (NSBA).
 She presented at the 2019 NSBA School Law Practice Seminar on “Beyond Bathrooms: Growing Awareness of Transgender Students in the Courts and the Classroom.”
 She also presented at the NSBA Advocacy Institute in 2016 on transgender issues in the presentation “Will the Real Title IX Please Stand Up?”

 - Defended a class action brought against the second largest school district in Illinois, School District U-46, which challenged the district’s 2004 student assignment plan, alleged the district’s plan discriminated against minority students; the suit also challenged the district’s English Language Learner and other District programs.

 - Represented three Indiana school districts—Hamilton Southeastern Schools, Franklin Township Community Schools, and Middlebury Community Schools—in their case against State of Indiana officials alleging the State’s school funding formula is unconstitutional and as a result, their districts are not receiving sufficient funding.